RockefellerArchiveCenter/processing-manual/index.md

     - Retain original order or “as received” order whenever feasible.
     - Do not arrange material within a folder without the prior approval of the Assistant Director for Processing.
 - Description
-    - Create, or revise, finding aid to file level, in accordance with all RAC descriptive standards.
+    - Create or revise finding aid to file level in accordance with all RAC descriptive standards.
 (See: [*Building the Finding Aid*](/processing-manual/processing#building-the-finding-aid)).
 Item-level description or care is beyond the scope of this work.
     - Improve archival description and create or enhance associated notes (at the applicable level).
     - Expand and enhance access points (agents and subjects).